vccw/vccw.github.io/index.md

 title: Home Page
 ---

-## Our 2025 VCF Headliner!
-Dale Watson and His Lone Stars
+## Our 2025 VCF Headliner: Dale Watson and His Lone Stars

 <img src="img/DaleWatson2025.jpg" class="img-responsive center-block">

-We're pleased as punch to announce that playing our headline spot at 2pm is the one-and-only
-[Dale Watson and His Lone Stars](https://dalewatson.com/).
+We're pleased as punch to announce that playing our headline spot at 2pm during the Violet Crown Festival is the one-and-only [Dale Watson and His Lone Stars](https://dalewatson.com/).

 For more music announcements, see [the event page](vcf_2025).